Well that day is here. I am now exactly my mom’s age when she asked me that question.

 - A 90-day follow up to the four-week study showed thicker, more hydrated, less red and itchy skin.

-- The extract uses lipid technology that passes through the digestive enzymes and penetrates up through the skin matrix, mimicking your body’s own ceramides.
+- The phytoceramides supplement uses lipid technology that passes through the digestive enzymes and penetrates up through the skin matrix, mimicking your body’s own ceramides.

-- Researchers discovered that this extract improves the skin’s water loss (which happens with aging).
+- Researchers discovered that this extract the phytoceramide extract is based on improves the skin’s water loss (which happens with aging).

 - After a six-week Japanese study, skin was brighter and smoother.
 Wrinkles became shallow and significant improvement was observed in the neck.